Build page

 The sidebar provides a hierarchical view of all steps in your build.
 Here's how to use it:

-• Expand/collapse groups by selecting the arrow icon.
+• Expand/collapse groups by selecting their arrow icons.

 • Group steps by state to see important steps (such as blocked or failed) at the top.

-• Click any step to view its details.
+• Select any step to view its details.

 Screenshot showing the sidebar